PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Thu, 04 Jul 2024 03:51:18 GMT
+⏰ Updated on Sat, 17 Feb 2024 21:34:50 GMT

-💭 Thought: Mencoba bahasa pemrograman baru, semoga menyenangkan!
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!